codingwithmath/codingwithmath/README.md

 - ⚡ Fun fact: ...
 -->

 My name is **Matheus Almeida** and I've been working as a Backend Developer since 2020.
 Currently I'm working with **Nodejs**.
-I like to say that I do Backend stuff, and that include learning, testing and implementing things that surround that world.
+I like to say that I do Backend stuff, and that includes learning, testing and implementing things that surround that world.
 I'm passionate about the process of learning, from the basic to the most abstract.

 <center>
 <table>